atrodo/App-MechaCPAN/README.md

     user@host:~$ mechacpan install Catalyst

 The [install](https://metacpan.org/pod/App::MechaCPAN::Install) command is used for installing specific modules.
 All modules are installed into the `local/` directory.
-See See [App::MechaCPAN::Install](https://metacpan.org/pod/App::MechaCPAN::Install) for more details.
+See [App::MechaCPAN::Install](https://metacpan.org/pod/App::MechaCPAN::Install) for more details.

 ## Deploy